RichNeum/Data_Projects/Fresh Beatz/README.md

 # 🎵 Fresh Beats Data Analysis

 **Status Report Project**
-This was an introductory project to learn what constitues a data analysis and how it should be presented to stakeholders in my business intelligence analytics bootcamp.
+This was an introductory project to learn what constitues a proper data analysis and how it should be presented to stakeholders in my business intelligence analytics bootcamp.

 ---